Blog

 Pulmonary Circulation

-When de-oxygenated blood from the body enters the heart, it fills up the right atrium at the same time that oxygenated blood from the lungs fill up the left atrium.
+When deoxygenated blood from the body enters the heart, it fills up the right atrium at the same time that oxygenated blood from the lungs fills up the left atrium.
 The atria form the top half of the heart.

 Before the heart contracts, it relaxes, allowing for this blood to move into the left and right ventricles respectively – the bottom half of the heart.
-When the heart proceeds to contract, this blood is ejected from the heart with newly oxygenated blood from the left ventricle passing into systemic circulation and de-oxygenated blood coming from systemic circulation moving over into pulmonary circulation.
+When the heart contracts, this blood is ejected from the heart, with newly oxygenated blood from the left ventricle passing into systemic circulation and deoxygenated blood coming from systemic circulation moving over into pulmonary circulation.

 Systemic Circulation

 Systemic circulation refers to the blood vessels that form a circuit between the heart and the remainder of the body.
 As described above, the heart ejects oxygenated blood, freshly renewed from pulmonary circulation, into the rest of the body.
-At the same time, de-oxygenated blood is pushed back toward the heart in order to make its way into pulmonary circulation for more oxygen.
+At the same time, deoxygenated blood is pushed back toward the heart to make its way into pulmonary circulation for more oxygen.

-Another critical difference between systemic and pulmonary circulation is that systemic circulation is closed off from the environment while pulmonary circulation is made more vulnerable via the lungs and airways.
-Systemic circulation is more involved in transporting nutrients throughout the body as a whole while pulmonary circulation mostly maintains oxygenation of blood as well as nutrient transfer in the respiratory system.
+Another critical difference between systemic and pulmonary circulation is that systemic circulation is closed off from the environment, while pulmonary circulation is made more vulnerable via the lungs and airways.
+Systemic circulation is more involved in transporting nutrients throughout the body as a whole, while pulmonary circulation mostly maintains the oxygenation of blood as well as nutrient transfer in the respiratory system.

 Organ-Specific Blood Barriers